John Singleton: Influences and themes

 Singleton cited filmmaker George Lucas and Lucas's original Star Wars film as one of his strongest influences, as well as the works of filmmaker Steven Spielberg and playwright August Wilson.
 Singleton was also influenced by his friend and fellow filmmaker Spike Lee.
 The two met in 1986, at a screening of Lee's film She's Gotta Have It, two weeks before Singleton started attending the University of Southern California (USC).

-Singleton's films are coming of age tales mixed with an urban setting.
-The themes in his films Boyz N The Hood, Poetic Justice, and Baby Boy are black masculinity, trauma, violence in urban communities, economic struggles in the black community, and the impact of gang culture and crime on young black men.

-First son Justice Maya Singleton (born 1992), named after the lead character of the same name (played by Janet Jackson) in Poetic Justice and the poet Maya Angelou respectively.